 - Grooming tools

-1. Don’t Involve Your Pet During the Big Day
+- Don’t Involve Your Pet on the Big Day

 If possible, have your pet stay with a trusted friend or family member or at a kennel during moving day.
 Whether you have a cat, dog, ferret or something else entirely, there’s a good chance that the hustle and bustle of moving day will stress them out.
 Plus, knowing that your pet is out of the way will make it easier for you and the moving company to move boxes out of the house and into the truck.